-3.6 An overview of the responses is as follows:
+3.6 An overview of the responses are as follows -

 Cemetery Development Services are offering their expertise to develop a cemetery with a crematorium somewhere in the district as a commercial venture.

 Ashwell Parish Council are investigating the potential of extending their current churchyard for the parishioners of Ashwell.